wp-plugins/eg-attachments/readme.txt

 == Changelog ==

-= Version 2.0.3 - June 14th, 2014 =
+= Version 2.1.0 - March 21st, 2015 =

 * New: add keywords %EXT%, and %EXT_LABEL% to display the extension of a file,
 * New: add keywords %MIME% and %MIME_LABEL% to display the mime type,
+* New: add keywords %POSTDATE% to display the attachment date, rather than the file date,
+* New: in the statistics page, add a "clicks number" as sort key,
+* New: new icons set (flat),
+* New: ability to add icons set through plugins ( see plugin [EGA-Human-O2-Icons](http://wordpress.org/plugins/ega-human-o2-icons/) ),
 * Change: Keyword %TYPE% doesn't return the mime type anymore, but a simple type (image, document, text, ...),
-* New: add a "clicks number" as sort key,
-* New: new icons set (flat),
-* New: ability to add icons set through plugins,
 * Change: Better management of icons (look for icon for file extension first, and then look for icon for file type).
 With WP 3.9, default icons are "Crystal",
+* Change: Update the widget to use cache, and manage the preview mode of WP 3.9.x.
-* Change: (tentative) Improvment of the cache management, for files that are not attached to a post (and when use id=-1).
+* Change: (tentative) Improvement of the cache management, for files that are not attached to a post (and when use id=-1).
+* Bug fix: orderby=size didn't work properly,
+* Bug fix: Security enhancement,
 * Bug fix: Error during uninstallation,
-* Bug fix: Error during installation/update update,
+* Bug fix: Error during installation and update,
-* Change: Update the widget to use cache, and manage the preview mode of WP 3.9.x.

 = Version 2.0.2 - Apr 15th, 2014 =